About clinical trials

 - Prevent chemotherapy-induced nausea and vomiting in adult patients where standard treatments have proven ineffective.

 - Improve the control of symptoms, including pain, nausea and lack of appetite, in advanced cancer patients.

 - Examine whether cannabidiol can reduce chronic pain in spinal cord injury patients and determine the mechanisms responsible for neuropathic pain.

 These high quality clinical trials may generate evidence supporting cannabis medicines being registered by the Therapeutic Goods Administration (TGA) and listed on the Pharmaceutical Benefits Scheme (PBS) which could reduce out of pocket costs for patients.

 National clinical trials

 There are a number of other clinical trials of cannabis medicines underway across Australia exploring new and improved treatments, devices and products.
-These clinical trials must be registered on the Australian New Zealand Clinical Trials Registry.
-We encourage patients to search the Registry with their treating doctor for any suitable clinical trials of cannabis medicines to treat a health condition.
+Clinical trials must be registered on the Australian New Zealand Clinical Trials Registry and it should be free for patients to participate.
+We encourage patients who are interested in participating in a clinical trial to search the Registry with their treating doctor.

 International clinical trials